droidxp/paper-droidxp-replication/README.md

 ### Data Collection

 We take advantage of the [DroidXP](https://github.com/droidxp/benchmark) infrastructure for data collection.
-With DroidXP we collect all relevant information, such as calls to sensitive APIs, during the test execution performanced by test generator tool Droidbot, at all app pairs (orignal/repackage).
+With DroidXP we collect all relevant information, such as calls to sensitive APIs, during the test execution performanced by test generator tool Droidbot.
+We execute DroidXP using Droidbot for 180 seconds, and repeted all process 3 times for each app pair (original/repackage).
+The final result from this exploratory step is compiled at this [zip] file.